hashicorp/vault-client-dotnet/README.md

 > and give us feedback!
 Please do not use it in production.

 > _**Note**_: We take Vault's security and our users' trust very seriously.
 If
-> you believe you have found a security issue in Vault, _please responsibly
+> you believe you have found a security issue in Vault .Net, _please responsibly
 > disclose_ by contacting us at
 > [security@hashicorp.com](mailto:security@hashicorp.com).